strahlw/primo-optimizer/docs/quickstart.rst

     Run all cells in the Jupyter Notebook

 * The Notebook takes a few minutes to execute.
-On successful execution, a new file "Primo_projects.xlsx" will be generated in the "primo\\demo\\case_study_input" folder.
+On successful execution, a new file "PRIMO_Example_1_projects_results.xlsx" will be generated in the "primo\\demo\\PRIMO_Example_1_output" folder.
 PRIMO is now successfully installed and configured on your machine.

 .. figure:: _static/results.png
     :width: 800